-On the Edit menu, select Change.
+3 On the Edit menu, select Change.

-In the Change Disk Pool dialog box, click Refresh to update the disk pool replication properties.

-If NetBackup discovers changes, your actions depend on the changes discovered.

-See "How to resolve volume changes for Auto Image Replication" on page 229.

-Change the other properties as necessary.

-- Click OK.
+- In the Change Disk Pool dialog box, click Refresh to update the disk pool replication properties. - If NetBackup discovers changes, your actions depend on the changes discovered. - See "How to resolve volume changes for Auto Image Replication" on page 287. - Change the other properties as necessary. - See "Media Server Deduplication Pool properties" on page 107. - Click OK.
 6 - 7 If you clicked Refresh and the Replication value for the PureDiskVolume changed, refresh the view in the Administration Console.